ssokolow/rust-cli-boilerplate/README.md

 compatibility" testing.
-For proper testing of Windows binaries, the only reliable solution is to download one of the specially licensed "only for testing" [Windows VMs](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/) that Microsoft offers for download from http://modern.ie/ and the only legal way to produce Windows binaries for distribution without having Windows is to use a CI service like [AppVeyor](appveyor.com).
+For proper testing of Windows binaries, the only reliable solution is to download one of the specially licensed "only for testing" [Windows VMs](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/) that Microsoft offers for download from http://modern.ie/ and those cannot be used to make legally redistributable builds.

+If you want to set up a Continuous
+Deployment-style workflow with testing against real Windows targets, the only viable option is to bypass `just` and call `cargo` directly under real Windows.
+I suggest a CI service like [AppVeyor](appveyor.com) for this.
 (See also [rust-cross](https://github.com/japaric/rust-cross).)

 ## Dependencies